Introduction

 Scanner

-• Note that most of the scanners come with a utility program that allows it to communicate with the computer and save the scanned image as a graphic file on the computer.
-Moreover, they can store images in both gray-scale and color mode.
-The two most common types of scanners are hand-held and flat-bed scanner.
+- Most scanners include a utility program that helps them communicate with the computer and save the scanned image as a graphic file.
+Additionally, scanners store images in both grayscale and color modes.
+People commonly use two types of scanners: hand-held scanners and flat-bed scanners.

 Types of scanner